 LUBBOCK, Texas — KAMC Meteorologist Lance Blocker has your Tuesday evening forecast.
 Sponsored by J Ferg Pros.

-Wednesday Night: Mostly clear overnight with a low of 74°.
+Wednesday Night: Mostly clear with an overnight low of 56°.

 Facebook: Meteorologist Lance Blocker